Pictou County Transit

-Pictou County Transit is a Canadian public transport system comprising one bus route in Pictou County, Nova Scotia, which serves the towns of New Glasgow and Stellarton.
+Pictou County Transit is a Canadian public transport system consisting of two bus routes (one of which is split into three branches) in Pictou County, Nova Scotia, which serves the towns of New Glasgow, Pictou Landing First Nation, Stellarton, Trenton, Westville, and Pictou.

 History

+First generation

+Electric tramway service started on October 10, 1904, acting as the first transit service for New Glasgow.
+Tram service ran until May 7, 1931.

+The modern bus public transit system was founded in 1926, running multiple routes throughout Pictou County.

+Service ended on March 31, 1996 due to budget changes.
+As of that time, there were 5 bus routes and a fleet of 8 buses.

+Second generation

 In early 2020, the provincial government announced an investment of $200,000 toward the establishment of a three-year public transit pilot project serving Stellarton and New Glasgow.
 The service launched on 17 May 2021.

 The bus route was adjusted in September 2022.

 In February 2023, joint government funding of $593,931 was announced for the purchase of two additional buses and the creation of five new bus stops.

 In July 2023, Pictou County Transit was approved for additional provincial funding through the Community Transportation Assistance Program.